czarandy/czarandy.github.io/_stories/2012-1-case-of-the-lost-letter.md

 "Is somebody here?" a voice called out.
 "This is a crime scene.
 You shouldn't be here."

 Beth continued creeping around the edge of the room as the light slowly followed her.
-She finally reached the door she had been searching for, pulled on the handle and click!&mdash;it was locked.
+She finally reached the door she had been searching for, pulled on the handle and click!—it was locked.
 The police officer certainly heard that and the footsteps started moving faster.
 She had no way out now, but she turned the handle with one last attempt, and it opened.
 It must have just jammed.
 She darted outside, closing the door behind her.
 The police officer surely heard that.
 She ran, never stopping or looking back.

 Once she got home she quickly glanced at the paper she had been clenching.
 At the bottom there was a drawing of two swords clashing, one of them surrounded by flames.
 Beth smiled, then collapsed on her bed and slept.